 where $\odot$ represents Hadamard product, and $\mathbb{E}_h$ is the mean across the heads dimension.
 The update is performed from the $0$-th layer to the last layer.
 In the end, the relevance of $y_t$ to visual signals can be extracted by indexing the corresponding positions in the last row of $R_t$, that is, $R_t[-1,N_s:N_s+N_v]$.
 Finally, we aggregate visual relevance across all time steps $t$ by averaging, obtaining the overall visual relevance scores $R_v \in \mathbb{R}^{1\times N_v}$ with respect to the current response.
+A detailed analysis of Eq. \ref{eq:relevance_map} is provided in Appendix~\ref{app:0}.
 This well-grounded importance assessment $R_v$ can then be used to rank and select visual tokens.

 \textbf{Visual Token Compression Using Relevance Scores.} The importance of visual tokens related to the instruction can be ranked according to $R_v$.
 We can prune the less important visual tokens down to a target count of $\hat{N_v}$, resulting in compressed token embeddings $\hat{E_v}$ as LLM input.